JamesWang76/gmailSend/README.md

 ### Execute

-1. Delete the 'TOKEN.json' first
+1. Delete the 'TOKEN.json' first if it exists.

 2. -> npm install